mongodb/docs/content/restore-sharded-cluster.md

 After you have finished restoring all the shards, shut down all shard instances.

+Note: *New in version 3.6:* All MongoDB collections have UUIDs (Universally unique identifiers) by default.
+When MongoDB restores collections, the restored collections retain their original UUIDs.
+When restoring a collection where no UUID was present, MongoDB generates a UUID for the restored collection.
+For more information on collection UUIDs, see [Collections](https://docs.mongodb.com/v3.6/core/databases-and-collections/#collections).

 #### Step 7: Restore the config server data.